What Should I Expect in a Job Interview

 Vocal clarity matters.
 Moderate your pace, avoid filler words, and use short, confident sentences.
 Practice recording yourself to calibrate tone and cadence.

-Handling Tricky, Illegal, or Sensitive Questions
+Handling Tricky, Illegal, Or Sensitive Questions

 Some interviewers ask personal questions that may be inappropriate.
 You don’t have to answer invasive questions about family or protected characteristics.
-Redirect politely: “I prefer to keep my personal circumstances private, but here’s what directly affects my work availability/performance…” For questions about gaps or short tenures, own the narrative and position it as growth or a strategic decision—describe what you learned and how it’s relevant to this role.
+Redirect politely: “I prefer to keep my personal circumstances private, but here’s what directly affects my work availability/performance…” For questions about gaps or short tenures, own the narrative and position it as growth or a strategic decision — describe what you learned and how it’s relevant to this role.

 Salary Conversations

 If asked about salary early, offer a range grounded in research and your priorities, or politely defer: “I’d like to learn more about the role’s responsibilities and the team before discussing compensation in detail.
 Could you share the typical range for this position?”
-When a specific offer arrives, evaluate total rewards—base pay, benefits, bonuses, relocation support, healthcare, tax implications, and career mobility.
+When a specific offer arrives, evaluate total rewards — base pay, benefits, bonuses, relocation support, healthcare, tax implications, and career mobility.

 Closing Strong: Your Last 60 Seconds